sivaganeshan/sivaganeshan/README.txt

 Apart from work, I like to spend my time in Western Philosophy, European football and Western Classical music.

-Intrests : React ,React Native, Html, css, Javascript,Typescript, Web3.js, Ether.js, Node, Express , Nosql
+Intrests : React ,React Native, Solidity, Rust, Html, css, Javascript,Typescript, Web3.js, Ether.js, Node, Express , Nosql

 Following are some of the side projects I have recently worked on: